bravomikekilo/mxconsole/README.md

 ## Structure
 MXConsole use extracted TensorFlow's filesystem and record_reader and record_writer code as a python extension.
 Thus we don't need to build the whole TensorFlow. meanwhile, without TensorFlow's Tensor and ops.
 Platform relavant summary related code is needed .
- Such as **dmlc/tensorboard**.
-MXConsole now can only present logs by now.
+Now we only provide api that generate summary from numpy.ndarray. part of these api is merged from **dmlc/tensorboard**.

 ## Build tools
 1. node.js